 To render all enrolled members of the Tohono O'odham Nation citizens of the United States as of the date of their enrollment and to recognize the valid membership credential of the Tohono O'odham Nation as the legal equivalent of a certificate of citizenship or a State-issued birth certificate for all Federal purposes.

 The bill’s titles are written by its sponsor.

 Sponsor.
 Representative for Arizona's 2nd congressional district.
 Democrat.

 Length: 3 pages

-This bill was introduced on June 27, 2001, in a previous session of Congress, but was not enacted.
+This bill was introduced on June 27, 2001, in a previous session of Congress, but it did not receive a vote.

 Jun 27, 2001

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.